spike-0124/PLS/README.md

 *Raw export of all contact activity from the database *SFDC export of all opportunities with op-created date and op-closed date being key fields

+### Necessary information
+It will be necessary to discuss with the client some additional questions about their customers, including:
+*buying cycle length
+*onboarding process
+*nuture programs
+*contact archiving